Can You Get a Fixed-Rate HELOC? How Do They Work?

 Fixed-rate HELOC pros

-• Protection against rising rates: Shields you from hikes in variable interest rates, keeping costs stable.
+• Protection against rising rates: A fixed rate shields you from hikes in variable interest rates, keeping costs more stable.

 • Financial stability: A consistent rate supports long-term planning for borrowers.